Do you have a parasite in your body? (Parasites) Let's find out about this!

 • Antibiotics

-For external parasites (such as lice, fleas, or ticks), your doctor may also recommend the following hygiene practices:
+When treating external parasites (like lice, fleas, and ticks), your doctor will often recommend doing the following:

-• Washing clothes, bedding, and towels in hot water.
+• Wash your clothes, bedding, and towels in hot water.

-• Vacuuming carpets, mattresses, and furniture, and disposing of the vacuum bag in an outdoor bin immediately.
+• Vacuum things like carpets, mattresses, and furniture, and put the vacuum bag in an outside trash can.

 What else can you do to get rid of parasites quickly?